Yquem in daylight

 Chateau d'Yquem 2011 98-99p

-Tasted five times - last time in April 2023.
+I tasted it five times, the last time in April 2023.
 Consistent notes.
 It is worth noticing that alcoholic fermentation went fast and without problems.
-This wine had multiple botrytized aromas, a lot of sweetness and corresponding acidity, sophisticated touch, fabulous intensity, stunning balance, length, and finish.
+This wine had multiple botrytized aromas, a lot of sweetness and corresponding acidity, a sophisticated touch, fabulous intensity, stunning balance, length, and finish.
 That was in April 2014.
-Nine years later, it still kept all the ingredients in a perfect manner.
+Nine years later, it still kept all the ingredients perfectly.
 Exceptional stuff.

 Château d'Yquem 2010 99p

-Tasted three times - last time in December 2017.
+I tasted it three times, the last time in December 2017.
 Consistent notes.
-It had a freshness, multiple aromas, depth, sophisticated touch, astonishing intensity, depth, and balance.
+It had freshness, multiple aromas, depth, a sophisticated touch, astonishing intensity, depth, and balance.
 Yquem's winemaker, Sandrine Garbay, likes this vintage for delicacy, freshness, and astonishing balance.
 Fantastic stuff.
 In December 2017, this wine was lighter than usual and seemed very closed.

 Château d'Yquem 2009 100p